anupama0306/TendableTesting/README.md

 **RUNNING THE TESTS**

-Go to your project directory from commandprompt and hit following commands:
+Go to your project directory from command prompt and hit following commands:

 mvn clean install